 Hopefully, you are not like the rest of us and you have planned ahead.
 You are not rushing to proof your work at 2 a.m. because it is due the next morning.

 Proofreading is not something to do at the last minute.
 Take your time.

 Hire a Pro

 There are a number of freelance editors who will do the job for you.
 Prices vary.
-Use your writer group networks to find the best.
+Use your writers group networks to find the best (or take a look at the latest edition of The Christian Writers Market Guide where there are 70 pages of freelancers listed).
 However, even though you hired someone, the responsibility lies with you.

 Any other suggestions?